Recommended path

 01 · Current insight

-Build an agentic data pipeline with Claude MCP to automate schema migration recovery and eliminate on-call alerts using runtime self-healing mechanisms.
+Deploy an agentic data pipeline with Claude MCP to resolve schema drift autonomously and eliminate manual recovery tasks on critical infrastructure.

 You are here